 But, as with any new business, the devil is in the details.

 Restaurant napkin dispensers carry a surprising amount of power.
-They are a supply cost, a source of customer satisfaction ( or frustration), and a marketing possibility… simultaneously.
+They add supply cost, increase customer satisfaction ( or frustration), and provide marketing possibility… simultaneously.

 We’ll start with the part you already know.